hyperledger-archives/sawtooth-rfcs/README.md

 the [sub-team]s.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter Sawtooth Core and other official project components, so that all stakeholders can be confident about the direction Sawtooth is evolving in.

 This process is intended to be substantially similar to the Rust RFCs process, customized as necessary for use with Sawtooth.
 The README.md and